Structured Random Models for Phase Retrieval with Optical Diffusers: Results

-Fig. \ref{fig:control} demonstrates the performance comparison between the dense random model using a product of 2\,--\,4 Gaussian matrices and their structured random counterparts using the spectra from the dense models.
-It shows that the structured random model can achieve the same results as the dense random model when oversampling.
+We compare in Figure \ref{fig:control} the performance of the dense random model using a product of 2 to 4 Gaussian matrices to that of their structured random counterparts using the spectra from the dense models.
+We conclude that the structured random model can lead to the same results as the dense random model when oversampling.
 Notably, the results are better than that of i.i.d. models at low ORs.
 When OR\,$<$\,1, the performance differs as undersampling alters the spectrum.
-This generalizes the use of structured random model to any dense random matrix, as they can emulate with the bare knowledge of the spectrum.
+This generalizes the use of structured random model to any dense random matrix, as they need no more than the sole knowledge of the spectrum.